epi-analysis/SRCP_docs/docs/source/06-Data-management.rst

   :scale: 50 %
   :alt: WinSCP landing

 6. Locate the data release on your local machine (left side) that you wish to upload.
-Drag and drop it into the upload folder on SRCP (right side)
+Drag and drop it into the upload folder on the SRCP (right side)

 .. figure:: ../../images/winscp-upload.png
   :scale: 50 %
   :alt: WinSCP file upload

-7. Switch to a browser, log into SRCP and :ref:`start a remote desktop session<remote-desktop>`, use the project ID that corresponds to the user whose data is being worked on
+7. Switch to a browser, log into the SRCP and :ref:`start a remote desktop session<remote-desktop>`, use the project ID that corresponds to the user whose data is being worked on

 8. Copy (not move) the data from your ``triage/<yourusername>/upload`` folder to the user’s project ``data`` subfolder: